 - The Immediate Past President

-This Council shall have power to co-op not more than three extra members.
-Six members of the Council shall form a quorum.
+This Council shall have power to co-opt not more than three extra trustees.
+Six elected or co-opted trustees of the Council participating in a council meeting shall form a quorum.

 Elections of the Council

-The Officers and Elective Members of the Council shall be Members of the Society and shall be elected at an Annual General Meeting.
-They shall hold office for a term not exceeding three years without further election.
-At least one-third of the Elective Members shall retire each year and shall not be eligible for immediate re-election.
-If necessary, the order of retirement of Members elected on the same date shall be decided by ballot in Council.
+The Officers and Elective trustees of the Council shall be Members of the Society and shall be elected at the Annual General Meeting in accordance with Article 15.
+Officers and Elective trustees shall hold office for a term not exceeding three years without further election.
+At least one-third of the Elective trustees shall retire each year and shall not be eligible for immediate re-election.
+If necessary, the order of retirement of trustees elected on the same date shall be decided by ballot or electronic voting in Council.
 The names of Members nominated by the Council for such election shall be sent to all Members of the Society at least ten weeks before the Annual General Meeting.
 Any Member may propose other candidates for election, but such nominations, supported by at least ten Members of the Society, must reach the Secretary General five clear weeks before the Annual General Meeting.
 No person, with the exception of the Treasurer, shall serve on the Council for more than nine consecutive years without a break of one year.
 The progress of a President to the position of Immediate Past President shall not be interrupted.

 Annual General Meetings

-An Annual General Meeting shall be held at a date and place to be determined by the Council to receive the Statement of Accounts for the preceding calendar year, to elect Officers and other Elective Members of the Council for the ensuing year, to appoint Auditors for the current year, and to transact any business of which due notice has been given in writing to the Secretary General.
+An Annual General Meeting shall be held at a date to be determined by the Council to receive the Statement of Accounts for the preceding calendar year, to elect Officers and other Elective trustees of the Council for the ensuing year, to appoint Auditors for the current year, and to transact any other business as determined by Council.
+Any Member may propose other matters, supported by at least ten Members of the Society, but such matters must reach the Secretary General five clear weeks before the Annual General Meeting.
 Twelve Members of the Society shall form a quorum.
-At least four week’s notice shall be given of the Annual General Meeting and at least two weeks before this Meeting the Secretary General shall send a copy of the Agenda to each Member of the Society.
-A Statement of Accounts shall be available in the Secretary General’s office for inspection by any Member during the two weeks preceding the Annual General Meeting, and a copy shall be sent to any member on request.
+At least four weeks’ notice shall be given of the Annual General Meeting and at least two weeks before this Meeting the Secretary General shall send a copy of the Agenda to each Member of the Society.
+A Statement of Accounts shall be available in the Secretary General’s office for inspection by any Member during the two weeks preceding the Annual General Meeting, and a copy shall be sent to any Member on request.